maksymkhodakov/zoo-lab/README.md

 ### Start using
 Despite using application via containerization, you can always try to use Azure:
 Azure link: [click here](https://zoo-lab.azurewebsites.net)
 #### NB!
 In order not to spend subscription money, the app via Azure can be turned off.
+## NB Keep in mind that Elasticsearch is disabled on prod environment